dhis2-metadata/TB_HH/docs/tb_hh-design.md

 The default design of the tracker foresees the registration of household contacts via the relationship widget in the Tracker Capture/Capture app.
 The relationship is created between a person enrolled in TB Case Surveillance programme and a person enrolled in the Household Contact Investigation programme.
 The relationship type is biderictional.
 More information on the configuration of the relationship type is available in the [installation guide](#tb-hh-installation).

+### User Groups

+The package utilises the same user groups as the TB Case Surveillance package:

+TB Admin: can edit/view metadata; no access to data [all program stages] TB Data capture: can view metadata, can capture data [all program stages] TB Access: can view metadata, can view data [all program stages]

 ## Analytics

 Raw data collected in the Household Contact Tracing Investigation package provides numerators and denominators for the recommended analytical outputs.
 A data exchange component included in the package is configured to aggregate data on a quarterly basis and populate the Household Contacts dashboard, included in the TB HMIS module.